 - CON: Traffic jams and cancellations

 Due to the sheer density of the population, rush hour congestion is common.
 The usually efficient Dutch trains can be prone to unexpected cancellations, and it’s important to keep bikes chained as theft is widespread.
-Also, while cycling in the Netherlands is good for fitness, the rain can make it a wet experience.
+Also, while cycling in the Netherlands is good for fitness, the rain can make for an unpleasant experience at times.

 Weather in the Netherlands

 + PRO: Each season boasts its own charm